vectorgrp/sil-kit/docs/usage/quickstart.rst

  :widths: 20 80

  * - :doc:`Participant<../api/participant>`
-   - A communication node in the distributed simulation and entry point to the SILKIT library.
+   - A communication node in the distributed simulation and entry point to the SIL Kit library.
      Allows creation of vehicle network controllers and other services.
  * - :ref:`Services<sec:api-services>`
    - Participants interact with each other through the means of services, e.g.,